sunnyrvd27/sql-challenge/README.md

 # DataAnalysisQuery6.sql created to List all employees in the Sales department, including their employee number, last name, first name, and department name.

 # DataAnalysisQuery7.sql created to List all employees in the Sales and Development department, including their employee number, last name, first name, and department name.

+# DataAnalysisQuery8.sql created to List In descending order, the frequency count of employee last names, i.e., how many employees share each last name.